-Due to the high interest rates associated with a merchant cash advance, you may be asking whether it is the right fit for your business.
+Due to the high-interest rates associated with a merchant cash advance, you may be asking whether it is the right fit for your business.
 The primary benefit of a merchant cash advance is for a business operating with poor credit.
-If you have large sales volume but unestablished or poor credit a merchant cash advance may help you receive the funding you need.
-So if you need access to working capital quickly, and know that your business has large volumes of regular purchases, consider a merchant cash advance when deciding how to attain additional finance for your business.
+If you have a large sales volume but unestablished or poor credit, a merchant cash advance may help you receive the funding you need.
+So if you need access to working capital quickly, and know that your business has large volumes of regular purchases, consider a merchant cash advance when deciding how to attain additional financing for your business.

 How Do I Qualify?

 Although a merchant cash advance can be a good option for a business with limited credit history.
 There are a few requirements that most lenders have.
 Firstly, if your business has a recent bankruptcy on file, it will most likely not be eligible for a merchant cash advance.
 In addition, if your business is less than a year old, or if you don’t have credit card processing facilities, you will also most likely be disqualified from applying for a merchant cash advance.